Select (SQL): Subqueries

 Queries can be nested so that the results of one query can be used in another query via a relational operator or aggregation function.
 A nested query is also known as a subquery.
-While joins and other table operations provide computationally superior (i.e. faster) alternatives in many cases, the use of subqueries introduces a hierarchy in execution that can be useful or necessary.
+While joins and other table operations provide computationally superior (i.e. faster) alternatives in many cases (all depending on implementation), the use of subqueries introduces a hierarchy in execution that can be useful or necessary.
 In the following example, the aggregation function AVG receives as input the result of a subquery: